jspahrsummers/Microverse/README.md

 This project makes use of APIs from the macOS 12 (Monterey) [beta](https://beta.apple.com/sp/betaprogram/).
 ARM and Intel Macs should both work.

 macOS 11 (Big Sur) is unsupported.

+## macOS

+macOS is supported as a guest OS, but only [macOS 12 (Monterey) ipsw files](https://mrmacintosh.com/apple-silicon-m1-full-macos-restore-ipsw-firmware-files-database/) are known to work.

+There's a known issue where the App Store cannot be contacted from within a VM.
+Any applications you want to run will need to be downloaded from the web, or imported into the VM using a disk image in UDRW format (see `man hdiutil` for details).

+## Linux

+Linux support is temporarily disabled (it was in the code, then ripped out) while I've been getting macOS working.
+It will be back soon.

 <!--
 ## Running Linux